 This is the paradox at the center of my practice.
 I use the most advanced technologies available to reconstruct something ancient, only for the ancient material to absorb and transform the digital.
 The result is neither purely handmade nor purely technological — it is a hybrid artifact: a relic of the present moment.

-The Ghost Mother in that Shanxi temple moved me because her tenderness was not abstract.
-It was specific.
+My installations are imagined as future ruins — scenes from a past that never quite existed and a future that hasn't arrived.
+The Ghost Mother moved me because her tenderness was not abstract.
 It was the love of one person for another, made permanent in clay.
-My grandmother lay down on her bed and decided to live or die on her own terms — and somehow, that surrender became survival, which allowed my mother to exist, which allowed my mother's love to bring me into the world, which brought me to that temple, to stand before that figure, and to understand what fired earth can hold.
+My grandmother lay down on her bed and decided to live or die on her own terms — and somehow, that surrender became survival, which allowed my mother to exist, which brought me to that temple, to stand before that figure, and to understand what fired earth can hold.

 I do not offer answers about what endures.
 I offer structures — fragile, monumental, cracked — and ask you to consider what is kept inside them.